micahchoo/khattamicah.online/_notes/How to use Github to collaborate on Obsidian privately.md

 1. Commit -> Push to Origin - sends your changes to the web version of your github folder
 2. Fetch Origin - updates your local github folder by copying what new things are there on the web version of the github folder
 3. Merge yourbranchname into main -  brings your changes from your branch to the main branch

+# Workflow
+1. after testing, i Think the best way to work with a team is to start every session of writing by fetching from origin in the beginning.
+2. If there is a conflict, stash changes is a good option
+3. While working commit every hour or halfhour
+4. Possibilities: Cron jobs to backup local copy every 5 minutes and every 50 mins and every 48 hours.